Selfhood and

 In UK practice, this term "used to be known as mental handicap or mental

-divisible into two areas, namely "general learning disability"
+into two areas, namely "general learning disability" and

-speaking, this leaves specific language disorders not properly accounted
+this leaves specific language disorders not properly accounted for.

 Profound and

-learning disabilities, severe enough in total to exclude the child from mainstream
+enough in total to exclude the child from mainstream education.

 Special

-whether the child's failure to thrive educationally in the normal school
+have assessed whether the child's failure to thrive educationally in the normal

-environment is "significant".
-This includes children with a physical
+school environment is "significant".
+This includes children with a

-disability who accordingly find it difficult to access educational
+physical disability who accordingly find it difficult to access

-provision, but would be quite capable of being educated by it if they could
+educational provision, but would be quite capable of being educated by it if

-gain that access.
-The problem with this state of affairs, of course, is what
+they could gain that access.
+The problem with this state of affairs, of course,

-quite "bad enough" to qualify for the (not inexpensive) package of
+judged not quite "bad enough" to qualify for the (not inexpensive)

-benefits at stake.
-The answer here appears to be "not much" [although
+package of benefits at stake.
+The answer here appears to be "not

 Special